VLSIDA/OpenRAM/docs/source/basic_rom_usage.md

 ### [Go Back](./index.md#table-of-contents)

 # Basic Usage
 This page of the documentation explains the basic usage of OpenRAM's ROM compiler (OpenROM).
+For usage of the RAM compiler see [here](./basic_usage.md#go-back)